Mati7889/Portfolio/Mastermind/README.md

 # Overview:
 The project is an implementation of a classic game [mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)).
 Features two different modes:
--computer guesses the code player sets
+- computer guesses the code player sets
--player guesses the computer's code
+- player guesses the computer's code
 User can set the code lenght and how the outcome is displayed.
 Features algorithm for when computer is guessing that analises previous moves and decreases possible codes set.
 Counts the number of tries.